amiramonte/05-third-party-apis-work-day-scheduler/2ndREADME.md

 # 05-third-party-apis-work-day-scheduler

-## Description
+## Your Task

-This project was built to help me with the following:

-  * local storage, both saving information to, and recalling information from
-  * understand and use jQuery to dynamically update HTML and CSS
-  * understanding and using the moment.js library
+Create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
+This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

+You'll need to use the [Moment.js](https://momentjs.com/) library to work with date and time.
+Be sure to read the documentation carefully and concentrate on using Moment.js in the browser.

 ## User Story